STUDY, INTERN, HIGH SCHOOL, AND GAP YEAR PROGRAMS

 TEACH, WORK, AND VOLUNTEER PROGRAMS

-Applications for all programs are accepted on a rolling basis, so there is no set deadline for applications.
+Applications for all programs are reviewed on a rolling basis, so there is no set deadline for applications.
 Most countries and projects require at least three months to process an application.
 See program pages for specific dates.

 Low GPA Policy